rcmckee/The-Organizers/README.md

 4) The title of your "reset" should follow the format

-    The-Organizers: Reset [the number of your github fork]
+    The-Organizers-Reset-[the number of your github fork]